Ghada-Smida/airbnb_sql_project/README.md

 The dataset contains the following columns:
 •	price: Price of the property.

 •	room_type: Type of room (Private, Shared,Entire home/apt).

 •	room_shared: Boolean indicating whether the room is shared.

 •	room_private: Boolean indicating whether the room is private.

 •	person_capacity: The number of people the room can accommodate.

 •	host_is_superhost: Boolean indicating whether the host is a superhost.

 •	multi: Boolean indicating whether the property has multiple rooms.

 •	biz: Boolean indicating whether the property is classified as a business property.

-•	cleanliness_rating: Rating for cleanliness (1 to 10).
+•	cleanliness_rating: Rating for cleanliness.

-•	guest_satisfaction_overall: Overall guest satisfaction (1 to 10).
+•	guest_satisfaction_overall: Overall guest satisfaction.

 •	bedrooms: Number of bedrooms in the property.

 •	city_center_distance: Distance from the city center.

 •	metro_station_dist: Distance to the nearest metro station.

 •	lng, lat: Longitude and Latitude for the property.

 •	is_weekend: Boolean indicating whether the property data corresponds to a weekend (TRUE) or a weekday (FALSE).